gwastro/gwin/docs/command-line/gwin.rst

 Configuration files follow the ``ConfigParser`` syntax.
 There are three required sections.

-One is a ``[likelihood]`` section that contains the name of the likelihood class to use for evaluating the posterior.
+One is a ``[model]`` section that contains the name of the model class to use for evaluating the posterior.
 An example::

-    [likelihood]
+    [model]
-    name = gaussian
+    name = gaussian_noise

-In this case, the :py:class:`gwin.likelihood.GaussianLikelihood` would be used.
+In this case, the :py:class:`gwin.models.GaussianNoise` would be used.
-Examples of using this likelihood class on a BBH injection and on GW150914 are given below.
+Examples of using this model on a BBH injection and on GW150914 are given below.
 Any name that starts with ``test_`` is an analytic test distribution that requires no data or waveform generation; see the section below on running on an analytic distribution for more details.